Gripholder/project3-frontend/README.md

       - From this page you will be able to view your name, username, and phone number    entered.

 -----------------------------------**HELP** ------------------------------------
-- Fell free to shoot us an email with any questions, concerns or just to say hello! iDidit@gmail.com
+- Fell free to shoot us an Direct Message, via instagram with any questions, concerns or just to say hello!

 FOLLOW US:
   - @instagram - iDidit18